mhorpheus/test/DFIR-Hotline.md

 Be professional, calm and courteous during all communications with clients in general.
 Often, the Client is in a frantic state as they either just found out about a security issue they are experiencing, or they are having trouble containing an incident.
 This can be a very stressful time for the Client and it is our duty to help guide them as trusted advisors when they reach out to us.

 There are no hard and fast rules to greeting the caller on an initial in-bound hotline call.
-However, it is recommended to start with "*IBM X-Force Incident Response Hotline, This is `<Consultant>` how may I help you*".
+However, it is recommended to start with "*IBM X-Force Incident Response Hotline, This is `<Consultant name>` how may I help you*".
 There are many reasons why Clients call the hotline.
 At the very minimum the following information should be captured:
 - caller's contact details such as: name, title, phone; optinally email (spelling over the phone for non-native nations can be error prone),
 - organization name (company name, if an IBMer is calling then who are they calling for?),
 - reason for call (get as much detail as possible),